CoderParth/package-hell/README.md

 # Package-Hell

 # Problem/Motivation:
-Before, installing a node package, if you would like to know the total install size of the package, this is for you.
-The current npmjs.com website shows only the publish size of the package and does not give the total size of the package including its external dependencies and external dependencies of those dependencies.This project aims to solve that problem by providing an estimation of the total size for the latest stable version of all those external dependencies.
+Before installing a node package, if you would like to know the total install size of the package, this is for you.
+The current npmjs.com website shows only the publish size of the package and does not give the total size of the package including its external dependencies and external dependencies of those dependencies.This project aims to solve that problem by providing an estimation of the total size of the latest stable version of all those external dependencies.

 # To Get Started